Tsukoyachi/notes/TryHackMe/Readme.md

-# Folder where all notes related to TryHackMe will be put in the future.
+# Folder where all notes related to TryHackMe will be put in the future. <br> Here id a todo list :

-# Here id a todo list :
+I'm doing this on Kali Linux with virtualBox and OpenVPN

 # Level 1 - Intro
 - [x] OpenVPN https://tryhackme.com/room/openvpn